Creating Yards of Fun and Function

 Custom builder Jeff Grasso is a firm believer in the value of front and backyards as extensions of homes.
 “You need to open up spaces thoughtfully before you try to fit in the elements you want,” he advises.
 “Those elements depend on your age, the age of your children, how much play space you need, and how you like to entertain.”

-For many, an outdoor kitchen is a must, for others a concrete fire pit is just the thing.
+For many, an outdoor kitchen is a must, for others a custom fire pit installation is just the thing.
 Screened-in porches are back.
 Pergolas not only define spaces but add elegance, says Grasso.
 “For homeowners who have come to appreciate quiet, I recommend a water feature — a fountain works wonders.”
+If you’re planning to install canopies that enhance the functionality and aesthetics of your outdoor space, hire the experts at https://www.canopies-shelters.co.uk for top-notch shading solutions and design assistance.

 “That’s what most families are looking for.
 I just try to open up their minds to new ideas, especially ones that enable them to take advantage of their outdoor spaces year-round.”